yayahjb/cvector/trunk/CVector/README_CVector.txt

    be added at the end of the dynamic array using CVectorAddElement(), or in arbitrary order with CVectorSetElement().
 Elements may be examined with copy semantics using CVectorGetElement() or as pointers directly into the dynamic array using CVectorGetElementptr().
+The function CVectorElementAt() performs the same function as CVectorGetElementptr() for use in complex expressions, but does no error checking.
 Caution must be used in using pointers because expansion of the dynamic array can force relocation of all data in the dynamic array.
 Therefore, any use of CVectorGetElementptr() sets a flag, CVECTOR_FLAGS_NO_RELOCATION, that disables any further array relocation, which will prevent the extension of the size array beyond the capacity in effect at the time of the first CVectorGetElementptr() call.
+Calls to CVectorElementAt() do not set CVECTOR_FLAGS_NO_RELOCATION and returning resulting values to calling routines is dangerous.
 The functions CVectorGetFlags() and CVectorSetFlags() can be used to reset this flag (see Examples below).
 The function CVectorRemoveElement() will remove the element of the indicated index, shifting all elements of higher indices down, unless the flag